edtsoi430/cmake_tutorial/README.md

 This will have the same effect as if you had done `find_package()`.
 You can link *GLM* in the original way described before this using `find_package()`.

-This covers only that basics of CMake.
+This covers only the basics of CMake.
 You can do much, much more with it.
 You can learn more by doing any of the following:

-* Looking through the MAAV repo for *CMakeLists.tst*
+* Looking through the MAAV repo for *CMakeLists.txt*
 * Practicing on your own projects (or on MAAV projects)
 * Looking at documentation here: https://devdocs.io/cmake~3.9/
 * CMake tutorial and documentation on their website: